-The separation of boundary layer flow is of crucial importance in many applications, including airfoils, road vehicles and turbine blades, to cite but three.
-Separation is difficult to predict with current turbulence models, and the design of devices that either lose their functionality or have their optimum performance close to the onset of separation is an engineering difficulty.
+The separation of boundary layer flow is of crucial importance in many applications, including airfoils, rear windows on cars, and turbine blades.
+Separation is difficult to predict with current turbulence models, and the design of devices that either loose their functionality or have their optimum performance close to the onset of separation is an engineering difficulty.

-A vast amount of theoretical and/or experimental work has been presented throughout the past few decades, and lately direct numerical simulations (DNS) have become an important tool for further investigation of this type of flow.
+A vast number of theoretical and/or experimental work has been presented throughout the last decades, and lately direct numerical simulations (DNS) have become an important tool for further investigation of this type of flows.
 Although laboratory experimental techniques have improved and the reliability of results from experiments has increased, there is still need for DNS for improving the results in the near-wall region.
-Also, turbulent structures and the instantaneous flow fields can be more extensively analysed using DNS results.
+Also, turbulent structures and the instantaneous flow fields are better analyzed using DNS results.

-1.1.
-Theoretical investigations
+$1.1.\ Theoretical\ investigations$

 In most theoretical investigations of boundary layers it is of crucial importance to determine the relevant velocity scale.
-For a zero-pressure-gradient (ZPG) boundary layer such a velocity scale is naturally chosen as the friction velocity,
+For a zero pressure gradient (ZPG) boundary layer such a velocity scale is naturally chosen as the friction velocity,

-$$u{\tau} \equiv \sqrt{v \frac{\partial u}{\partial y}}\Big|{y=0}.$$ (1.1)
+$$u{\tau} \equiv \sqrt{\nu \frac{\partial u}{\partial y}} \bigg|{y=0}. \tag{1}$$

-However, in the case of a boundary layer under an adverse pressure gradient (APG), u{τ} is not the relevant velocity scale.
+However, in the case of a boundary layer under an adverse pressure gradient (APG), $u{\tau}$ is not the relevant velocity scale.
 This is true especially for strong APGs and low Reynolds numbers.
-For a separating boundary layer this is clear since u{τ} becomes zero in this case.
+For a separating boundary layer this is clear since $u{\tau}$ becomes zero in this case.
 In a number of studies the case of a strong APG and separation has been investigated theoretically.
 In many such studies a velocity scale based on the pressure gradient is defined,

-$$u_p \equiv \left(v \frac{1}{\rho} \frac{\mathrm{d}P}{\mathrm{d}x} \right)^{1/3}.$$ (1.2)
+$$u_p \equiv \left(\nu \frac{1}{\rho} \frac{dP}{dx}\right)^{1/3}.\tag{2}$$

-In an analysis based on u_p , Stratford (1959) obtained a square-root law for the velocity profile from the assumption of zero wall stress and mixing length theory.
-Townsend (1961) refined the theory based on mixing length to the case of non-zero (but positive) wall shear stress and obtained a law with both square-root and logarithmic parts based on u{τ} as a velocity scale.
+In an analysis based on $u_p$ , Stratford (1959) obtained a square-root law for the velocity profile from the assumption of zero wall stress and mixing length theory.
+Townsend (1961) refined the theory based on mixing length to the case of non-zero (but positive) wall shear stress and obtained a law with both square-root and logarithmic parts based on $u{\tau}$ as a velocity scale.
 Kader & Yaglom (1978) extended the Stratford velocity profile to the case of positive wall stress.
-However, they kept the square-root law based on u_p , and accounted for the influence of a non-zero wall shear stress by varying the constants.
+However, they kept the square-root law based on $u_p$ , and let the influence of a non-zero wall shear stress be accounted for by varying the constants.
 Mellor (1966) arrived at a similar expression as Townsend.
-The work of Townsend was later reviewed by McDonald (1969) who included nonlinear inertia effects in the expression for the velocity profile.
+The work of Townsend was later reviewed by McDonald (1969) who included non-linear inertia effects in the expression for the velocity profile.

 Afzal (1996) obtained similar expressions for the velocity profile as Townsend by using asymptotic matching.
 Durbin & Belcher (1992) also used asymptotic theory for the analysis of velocity profiles.
-They obtained a three-layer structure of the turbulent boundary layer under an APG.
-Melnik (1989) also obtained a three-layer structure by extending the asymptotic analysis of Yajnik (1970) and Mellor (1972) with an algebraic turbulence model.
+They obtained a three layer structure of the turbulent boundary layer under an APG.
+Melnik (1989) also obtained a three layer structure by extending the asymptotic analysis of Yajnik (1970) and Mellor (1972) with an algebraic turbulence model.
 Skote & Henningson (1999) simplified the formulation of Townsend and showed that the analysis could be valuable for turbulence modelling purposes.